-SOAH is working to resolve all cases using remote hearings technology.
+SOAH can resolve all types of cases using remote hearings technology, including complex multi-day hearings and cases involving numerous participants.
 Videoconferencing provides numerous tools for sharing and marking documents.
-And SOAH ALJs are dedicated to establishing new procedures for large hearings that cannot be heard in a single teleconference or videoconference session.
-Counsel in such large cases are invited to request a pre-proceeding conference with the assigned ALJ to address issues related to technology and access to facilities.
-SOAH is dedicated to promoting public health and ensuring public participation in the hearings process.
+And SOAH ALJs have established procedures for large hearings that cannot be heard in a single teleconference or videoconference session.
+Counsel in such large complex cases are invited to request a pre-proceeding conference with the assigned ALJ to address questions and concerns related to technology and access.

 An administrative hearing is like a trial but less formal.
 Both you and the referring agency can present evidence to the administrative law judge, who will make findings of fact and conclusions of law.

 The notice of hearing is a written document telling you when and where the hearing will be held.
 The notice of hearing is sent after you request a hearing with a Texas State agency and the referring agency has sent your case to the State Office of Administrative Hearings.
 You typically should receive the notice of hearing at least ten days before the hearing.